flesler/stress-node/README.md

 I also made a CLI server that runs a stress test using this library.

 Go check it out at https://github.com/flesler/stress-node-server.

+# TODOs

+- `timeout` setting doesn't seem to be working correctly